outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - differences between the solution space & ethical solution structures
           - differences between the solution space & abstract solution structures
           - patterns of differences or difference types between the solution space & optimal structures
-        - this works bc of the definition of various definitions of optimal, like how 'ethics' means 'what should occur', as in 'unenforced rules for filtering a solution space of possible decisions to navigate complex decisions that are not governed by enforced rules'
+        - this works bc of the definition of various definitions of optimal, like how 'ethics' means 'what should occur', as in 'unenforced rules for filtering a solution space of possible decisions to navigate complex decisions that are not governed by enforced rules', such as 'fulfill responsibilities' being an ethical structure that can guide system optimization

-      - identify useful structures (like interaction level structures between inputs/outputs or mapping functions between inputs/outputs) of alternate solution tools (like ai algorithms or math like regression) and find/apply alternative structures that generate those useful structures to map inputs to outputs
+      - identify useful structures (like interaction level structures between inputs/outputs, alternate/interim inputs/outputs, or mapping functions between inputs/outputs) of alternate solution tools (like ai algorithms or math like regression) and find/apply alternative structures that generate those useful structures to map inputs to outputs
         - example:
           - interaction level structures of ai algorithms include:
             - filters